 The dashboard, what logged-in users see first thing

-An individual user's portfolio, with a featured project, profile picture, and short impressum
+An individual user's portfolio, with a featured project, profile picture, and short bio

 Our custom-built project editor

-A grid of a user's projects, with options to to add/delete a project
+A grid of a project's images, with options to to add/delete an image

 This is what a published project looks like to visitors.
 Published projects are also visible on The Scene's homepage, in a grid format.